All Products

 A function is a unit by which Function Compute schedules and runs resources.
 A Function Compute function consists of function code and function configurations.

 A Function Compute function belongs to a service.
 All functions in a service share some settings such as the permission settings and log settings of the service.
-For more information, see Manage functions.
+For more information about how to manage functions, see Manage functions.

 Function Compute supports two types of functions: event functions and HTTP functions.
 For more information about the differences between the two types of functions, see Function type selection.